|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Many people have heard of dandelion wine but may not have had the pleasure of actually tasting it—or making it.
 This recipe captures the sunny color of spring's dandelion flowers in a bottle.
 Despite the sugar in the recipe, once fully fermented, the result is a deliciously dry wine.
 Dandelion wine has been likened to mead, with a hint of honey taste to it.
-This wine should be served chilled, and although it won't spoil, if it is aged too long, it might not taste quite as good.
+This wine should be served chilled, and although it won't technically spoil, if it is aged too long it may not taste quite as good.